World Trade Center Health Program: James L. Zadroga 9/11 Health and Compensation Act

 Originally introduced in 2006 and eventually made law in 2011, the James L. Zadroga 9/11 Health and Compensation Act of 2010 funds and establishes a health program to provide medical treatment for responders and survivors who experienced or may experience health complications related to the 9/11 terrorist attacks.
 Senator Bob Menendez and Congresswoman Carolyn Maloney initially co-sponsored the bill, which failed to pass in 2006.

 The U.S. House passed a new version of the act in September 2010.
 In a Senate vote held on December 9, 2010, Democrats were unable to break a Republican filibuster against the bill.
 With only 57 votes to end the Senate filibuster and an incoming influx of Republicans in the wake of the 2010 Congressional Elections, the bill's future looked increasingly doubtful towards the end of 2010.

 On December 16, 2010 comedian Jon Stewart dedicated an entire episode of The Daily Show to the political battle over the Zadroga Act.
 Stewart's coverage of the Republican filibuster raised media awareness of and public support for the bill, drawing praise from politicians and media outlets.

 On December 19, 2010, New York Senators Chuck Schumer and Kirsten Gillibrand introduced a $6.2 billion version of the bill paid for in part by closing a corporate tax loophole and in part by a 2% excise tax on foreign goods that did not include countries with international procurement agreements with the U.S. On December 22, 2010, Congress approved the final bill, which allocated $4.2 billion towards the program, and President Barack Obama signed the Zadroga Act into law on January 2, 2011.
 This act created the World Trade Center Health Program, which replaced earlier programs (Medical Monitoring and Treatment Program and the WTC Environmental Health Center program).

+Cuts under second Trump administration

+In February 2025, the Department of Government Efficiency (DOGE) established by the second Donald Trump administration announced a reduction of research funding and 20% cut of jobs in the WTC Health Program.
+The issue caused backlash from both Democrats and Republicans, as the cut would put the health of 9/11 first responders at risk.

+After the backlash from Republicans, the funding cuts have been reversed but it is unclear whether the job positions in the WTC Health Program will be rehired.
+Benjamin Chevat, executive director at Citizens for Extension of the James Zadroga Act, commented on the negative impact of the cut, “We know that members of the program have been adversely impacted by these cuts already, since one staffer terminated was in charge of cancer certifications for the program, which means that there must be growing delays in cancer certifications, delaying care."

+Overall, the program has ceased to function normally since Trump took office in 2025, with communications failures, staffing losses, and halts in research all continuing to take place under the oversight of Secretary of Health and Human Services Robert F. Kennedy Jr. as of September 11, 2025.